-Medical Stabilization is for adults who are currently experiencing acute withdrawal symptoms from certain substances.
+Medical Stabilization is for adults who are currently experiencing acute withdrawal symptoms from drugs and alcohol.
 Medical Stabilization safely manages the acute physical symptoms of withdrawal and paves the way to long-term success.
 The stabilization process is usually complete within a week.
 Upon discharge, additional resources are recommended to prevent relapse.For More Information, Or To Make An Appointment Call (912) 520-2013

 What is Medical Stabilization?